 What was the result.
 As the images below demonstrate, I had:

 If I haven’t sold you on it already that’s fine.
-With my link below you can get your strap, and your first month of membership free.
+With my link below you can get your strap, and your first month of membership free (click the button).
 I hope that you enjoy the app as much as I do.
 Message me if you do and I’ll put you on the PMP Whoop strap team.

 John McCarthy is the founder of the Post Modern Patriot blog and the host of our podcast.
 He is a former Marine Infantry Officer, Husband, father, and son.
 He is obsessed with individual performance in the realms of health, wealth, relationships, and the intersection of all three.
 He strives to share that with the world so that he can empower others to live boldly.
 Let’s leave a legacy!!!